NVIDIA/GenerativeAIExamples/industries/manufacturing/predictive_maintenance_agent/README.md

 INFO:     Uvicorn running on http://localhost:8000 (Press CTRL+C to quit)
 ```

-During startup, you'll also see Vanna training logs as the SQL agent learns from the `vanna_training_data.yaml` file.
+During startup, you'll see Vanna training logs as the SQL agent automatically loads the domain knowledge from `vanna_training_data.yaml` (as described in Section 6).

 ### Start Code Execution Sandbox